strongloop/strongloop.com2/_posts/2017-10-31-calling-contributors-loopback-extensions.md

   - LoopBack
 ---

 One of the objectives of LoopBack 4 is to promote extensibility to [grow the ecosystem](http://loopback.io/doc/en/lb4/Crafting-LoopBack-Next.html#objectives).
 Some of the popular extensions voted by the LoopBack community are authorization support, support of other protocols (e.g. gRPC, MQTT) and other API styles (e.g. GraphQL, XML).
 As we're wrapping up on the LoopBack4 Core Beta release, we'd like to call for your contribution to develop extensions with us.

-As you might know already, we're wrapping up on the LoopBack4 Core Beta release.
-We are now calling out to our LoopBack community users (especially @strongloop/loopback-next) to develop LB extensions!

 ## How it works ##